 It is common during pregnancy to experience leg health symptoms such as heavy, tired aching legs and swollen ankles.
 These can be alleviated by taking steps to maintain leg health throughout your maternity months:

 Good skin care - Aside from the obvious bodily changes, pregnancy can also cause some noticeable changes to your skin.
-This can increase sensitivity, both to smells and certain ingredients which can limit what skin care you use
+Therefore keeping your skin moisturised is important.

 How compression hosiery can help make pregnancy more manageable

 When it comes to taking care of your legs during your pregnancy, you can rely on Activa Compression Hosiery.